Cravity: 2020: Debut with Season 1. Hideout: Remember Who We Are and Season 2. Hideout: The New Day We Step Into

 Cravity debuted with the extended play Season 1.
 Hideout: Remember Who We Are on April 14, 2020, which debuted and peaked atop of Gaon's Album Chart.
+On the day of the album release, Cravity held their first ever showcase through Naver V Live, where they reached 1 million viewers.
+The music video for the lead single "Break All the Rules" from the same album has surpassed 10 million views six days after its release.
+The song has also peaked in seven regions on iTunes, including the US and Japan, while the album placed in the top three of 12 regions, peaking at number four on the Worldwide iTunes Albums Chart.

-The album is reported to have shipped over 100,000 copies in the month of April 2020, making them the best-selling South Korean rookie artist in 2020, as of August 2020.
+In addition, the album is reported to have shipped over 100,000 copies in the month of April 2020, making them the best-selling South Korean rookie artist in 2020, as of August 2020.

+On April 29, Cravity appeared on a live broadcast through Naver entitled 'Cravity X LieV", reminiscing about their precious times with global fans, to which they recorded 370,000 live viewers despite the late hour of the broadcast.
 Cravity entered and peaked on the Billboard Social 50 Chart at number 12.
 They are the fifth fastest South Korean group to enter Social 50, as well as being the only South Korean rookie artist to chart on Billboards Social 50 in 2020 at the time of their debut.
 On June 17, Cravity released a music video for their song "Cloud 9", a track previously included in their debut extended play.
 They subsequently began music show promotions for this song.